shrikrishnarb/amr-ros/README.md

 YOLOv8n (COCO pretrained) is used in simulation.
 COCO class `person` maps directly;
 `suitcase` is used as a pallet proxy for simulation purposes.
-A production deployment would use a domain-specific model fine-tuned on warehouse objects, exported to ONNX and optimized with TensorRT for edge hardware — the same pipeline used in the [edge-vision-inspector](../edge-vision-inspector) project and validated on NVIDIA Jetson Orin AGX.
+A production deployment would use a domain-specific model fine-tuned on warehouse objects, exported to ONNX and optimized with TensorRT for edge hardware with the same pipeline used in the [edge-vision-inspector](https://github.com/shrikrishnarb/edge-vision-inspector) project and validated on NVIDIA Jetson Orin AGX.

 ---

 ## Project Evolution

-See [CHANGELOG.md](CHANGELOG.md) for the full story of how this project grew from a keyboard-controlled robot to an autonomous multi-robot fleet — including every major feature added and the problems solved along the way.
+See [CHANGELOG.md](CHANGELOG.md) for the full story of how this project grew from a keyboard-controlled robot to an autonomous multi-robot fleet including every major feature added and the problems solved along the way.